gavinsimpson/gratia/paper.md

 # Statement of need

 *mgcv* is state-of-the-art software for fitting GAMs and their extensions to data sets on the order of millions of observations [e.g. @Li2020-ch; @Wood2011-kn; @Wood2016-fx]. *mgcv* provides functions for plotting estimated smooth functions, as well as for producing model diagnostic plots.
 These functions produce plots using base graphics, the original plotting system for R. Additionally, *mgcv* returns fitted GAMs as complex list objects (see `?mgcv::gamObject`), the contents of which are not easily used for downstream analysis without careful study of *mgcv* and its help pages, plus a good understanding of GAMs themselves.
+The overall aim of *gratia* is to abstract away some of the complexity of working with GAMs fitted using *mgcv* to allow researchers to focus on using and interrogating their model rather than the technical R programming needed to achieve this.
+As a result, *gratia* is also increasingly being used by researchers in many fields, and has, at the time of writing, been cited over 250 times (data from Google Scholar).

 One of the motivations driving the development of *gratia* was to provide equivalent plotting capabilities using the *ggplot2* package [@Wickham2016-dg].
 To facilitate this, *gratia* provides functions for representing the model components as objects using *tidy* principles, which are suitable for plotting with *ggplot2* or manipulation by packages in the *tidyverse* [e.g. @Wickham2023-uj].
 This functionality allows for high-level plotting using the `draw()` method, as well as easily customisable plot creation using lower-level functionality.

 Taking a Bayesian approach to smoothing with penalized splines [@Kimeldorf1970-cn; @Wahba1983-mi; @Silverman1985-kw; @Wahba1985-bw; see @Miller2019-nf for a summary], it can be shown that GAMs fitted by *mgcv* are an empirical Bayesian model with an improper multivariate normal prior on the basis function coeficients.
 Samples from the posterior distribution of these models can be used to estimate the uncertainty in quantities derived from a GAM.
 This can be invaluable in applied research, where, for example, a quantity of interest may arise as an operation on predictions from the model. *gratia* provides functions for sampling from the posterior distribution of estimated smooths and from the model as a whole, where sampling can include the uncertainty in the estimated coefficients (`fitted_samples()`), the sampling uncertainty of the response (`predicted_samples()`), or both (`posterior_samples()`).
 By default, a Gaussian approximation to the posterior distribution is used, but a simple Metropolis Hasting sampler can be substituted (using `mgcv::gam.mh()`), which has better performance when the posterior is not well approximated by a Gaussian approximation.

 The teaching of GAMs can benefit from visualisation of the spline basis functions and associated penalty matrices. *gratia* provides this functionality via `basis()` and `penalty()`, which can be applied either to a smooth specification (e.g. `s(x, z, bs = "ds")`) or to a fitted GAM (see Figure \ref{fig:basis-funs}).
 These functions expose functionality already available in *mgcv*, but supply outputs in a tidy format, which makes access to these features more intuitive than the original implementations in *mgcv*.
 Additional utility functions are provided, for example: `model_constant()`, `edf()`, `model_edf()`, `overview()`, and `inv_link()`, which extract the model intercept term (or terms), the effective degrees of freedom of individual smooths and the overall model, shows a summary of the fitted GAM, and extracts the inverse of the link function(s) used, respectively.

-The overall aim of *gratia* is to abstract away some of the complexity of working with GAMs fitted using *mgcv* to allow researchers to focus on using and interrogating their model rather than the technical R programming needed to achieve this.
-As a result, *gratia* is increasingly being used by researchers in many fields, and has, at the time of writing, been cited over 200 times (data from Google Scholar).
+# State of the field

+Several R packages provide similar functionality to that of *gratia*.
+Notably, the *mgcViz* package [@Fasiolo2020-nz] provides sophisticated capabilities for plotting estimated smooths for models fitted by *mgcv* and *qgam* [@], and model diagnostics plots.
+A particular feature of *mgcViz* is that it was designed to be scalable, easily handling models fitted to data with millions of observations, a use case not currently well handled by *gratia*. *tidymv* [@tidymv-2023] and its succesor, *tidygam* [@tidygam-2023], provide plots of estimated smooths and model predictions respectively, as well as differences of smooths, but the focus is on univariate smooths, in constrast to *gratia*'s ability to plot multivariate and specialist smooths (e.g. soap film smooths).
+Like *gratia*, the *itsadug* package [@itsadug-2022] is motivated to make working with estimated GAMs and related models easier. *itsadug* uses base graphics for plotting, but in place of partial effects plots, produces plots of adjusted predictions, and while useful for a broad range of models, is especially focused on GAMs fitted to longitudinal data with random effects.

+Areas where *gratia* stands out from these other packages are i) the consistent functionality for range of posterior simulations (*mgcViz* has some support for simulating new response values) as illustrated below, ii) support for computing derivatives of smooths, partial derivatives, and derivatives on the response scale (i.e. conditional derivatives), iii) tools for learning or teaching how GAMs work, iv) the range of utility functions that make working with GAMs easier, and v) the simple and consistent *tidy* interface to all functionality.

 # Example usage